-DLL installation 4.1.2
+DLL installation 3.1.2

-When shipping an NVFBC or NVIFR-enabled application, you do not need to include the NVFBC and/or NVIFR DLLs with your shipping application, as they are included in NVIDIA driver releases after 320.00.
+When shipping an NVFBC-enabled application, you do not need to include the NVFBC DLLs with your shipping application, as they are included in NVIDIA driver releases after 320.00.

 DLL Install Path Notes NVFBC.DLL For 32Bit OS: %systemroot%\system32 For 64Bit OS: %systemroot%\syswow64 Application should load the correct version [32bit\64bit] of the DLLs based on the OS and application's target NVFBC64.DLL For 64Bit OS only. %systemroot%\system32 architecture from the paths listed here.
-Application should not NVIFR.DLL For 32Bit OS: %systemroot%\system32 For 64Bit OS: %systemroot%\syswow64 package these DLLs with their installers, as they will be installed along with NVIDIA drivers.
-NVIFR64.DLL For 64Bit OS only. %systemroot%\system32
+Application should not package these DLLs with their installers, as they will be installed along with NVIDIA drivers.

-Table 5 NVIDIA Capture SDK DLL Path Names, Install Locations
+Table 4 NVIDIA Capture SDK DLL Path Names, Install Locations